 There are many types of silver available on the market today.
 It is important to be familiar with the competing metals in the marketplace in order to educate your customers about silver quality standards and alternatives in the industry.
-Don’t assume you are buying sterling silver jewelry supplies if something is just called “silver.”
-Below you will find definitions and comparisons of the many silver metals used to make jewelry around the world.
+Don’t assume you are buying sterling silver jewelry supplies when something is called “silver.”
+Below you will find definitions and comparisons of the different silver metals used to make jewelry around the world.

 First, customers need to understand that silver used in jewelry is usually an alloy which means a metal mixture of two or more elements from the periodic table.
 Silver is an element.
-Other metallic elements may be alloyed with silver for various reasons that will be described below.
+Other metallic elements are alloyed with silver for various reasons that are described below.

 Second, a lot of finished silver jewelry will have a quality stamp somewhere on the piece.
 This is the quickest way to identify quality.
 There are cases of fraudulent marking but they are fairly rare.
 These tiny markings may only be legible under magnification.
 However, jewelry items or components are only required to bear a stamp when there is surface area available.
-For that reason, many small findings and components are unstamped even though they are quality alloys.
-Quality stamp standards are described below when relevant.
+For that reason, small findings and components are often unstamped even though they are quality alloys.
+Quality stamp standards are described in the sections below.

 1. Fine .999 Silver

 Fine silver is the closest metal to the pure element silver.
 It is marked .999 which indicates 99.9% purity.
 The 0.1% remainder consists of trace elements of insignificant quantity.
 Fine silver has a more vitreous luster than the bright polish of sterling.
 It appears more gray and slightly dull.
 This type of silver is quite soft and will scratch, dent and change shape fairly easily.
 For that reason it is less common in jewelry because items will not wear well over time.